Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Anthony Santander and Byron Buxton will be among the stars on display when the Baltimore Orioles face the Minnesota Twins on Saturday at 4:05 PM ET, at Oriole Park at Camden Yards.
+The Minnesota Twins and Max Kepler ready for the final of a three-game series against Anthony Santander and the Baltimore Orioles on Sunday at Oriole Park at Camden Yards.

-The Orioles are favored in this one, at -140, while the underdog Twins have +115 odds to upset.
-An 8.5-run total has been set in this contest.
+The Twins are -120 moneyline favorites in this matchup against the Orioles (+100).
+The matchup's total is set at 9 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.